I could laugh and play

 1. Heart Attack 2.
 Social Overload 3.
 Pain And Misery 4.
 Voices 5.
 Door To Hell 6.
 World Circus 7.
 47 Seconds Of Sanity / Count Your Blessings 8.
 False Prophets 9.
 Haunted Earth 10.
 Victims

-Toxik's brand of speed/thrash metal was so much a child of its time that today World Circus sounds so eighties you wouldn't believe.
+Toxik's brand of speed/thrash metal was so much a child of its time that today World Circus sounds so 1980s you wouldn't believe.
 The band's original style was pretty close to Agent Steel, especially considering the melodic but fairly high-speed songs, and vocals that are extremely high-pitched in the John Cyriis vein though not quite as sarcastic.
 To add to the distinctive Toxik sound on this album, Josh Christian's guitar playing is quite original and inspirational, at times even flashy though in a good, nostalgic way.
 Although the thrash metal factor varies quite a bit from track to track, the fastest pieces like the opening Heart Attack and the closing triplet of tight thrashers should not leave anyone cold - not to forget the awesome title track that gives a whole new meaning to dramatic songwriting.
 With blatantly catchy riffs spread all over this album, it's not that hard to see the appeal.
 If Agent Steel rings the bell for you and you don't mind absolute air siren vocals, then World Circus is a sure hit.

 TOXIN - Aphorisms